 In 1791 Jose Maria Narvaez, of the Royal Armada of Spain, was the first European to set foot on the south western mainland of what is now British Columbia.
-He named the inlet northwest of what is now Canada’s largest port, “Bocas Del Carmelo”.
-Captain George Vancouver, the first European to actually enter the waters of that island-studded fiord, replaced this name with “Howe Sound”.
-Concerning the scenery at the head of Howe Sound Captain Vancouver wrote of “foaming torrents” and “sublime…spectacle”.
+He named the inlet northwest of Canada’s largest port, Bocas Del Carmelo.
+Captain George Vancouver, the first European to actually enter the waters of that island-studded fiord, replaced this name with “Howe Sound” after the Admiral of the Fleet, the 1st Earl Richard Howe.
+Concerning the scenery at the head of Howe Sound, Captain Vancouver wrote of “foaming torrents” and “sublime…spectacle.”

-In 1859 Captain G.H.
+In 1859, Captain G.H.
 Richards named the mountains on the eastern shore of Howe Sound the Britannia Range, in honour of the Royal Navy’s HMS Britannia, a vessel that saw action in the Battle of Trafalgar and the American War of Independence.
 In 1888 copper was discovered, and in 1900 a mine established.
 Britannia Beach was named after the ore-rich mountain range.

-To the northwest, past the nearby town of Squamish, is the ice-bound Tantalus Range with summits Alpha and Omega – the first and the last letters of the Greek alphabet – reminding us of the Book of Revelation and of our Lord.
+To the northwest, past the nearby town of Squamish, is the ice-bound Tantalus Range with summits Alpha and Omega – the first and the last letters of the Greek alphabet – reminding us of the Book of Revelation and of Our Lord.

-The motto for Canada’s Pacific province is fitting: Splendor sine Occasu, that is, Splendour Without Diminishment.
+The motto for Canada’s Pacific province is fitting: Splendor sine occasu, that is, “Splendour without diminishment.”
 It is a motto that can be linked to the underlying purpose for establishing CRCC: noble human ideals tested and perfected in the forge of everyday life.